WAGs: Rugby Union

-Many partners of Rugby Union players are increasingly being associated with the WAGs term by the media.
+Many partners of Rugby Union players have been associated with the WAGs term by the media.

 New Zealand field hockey player Honor Dillon has been called a WAG since her marriage to out-half Dan Carter.
 Irish model Holly Carpenter also has the WAG title from the press due to being the girlfriend of Cian Healy.

 Shinty

 The traditional Scottish sport of shinty has developed the terminology "SWAGs" to refer to the wives and partners of shinty players.
 The terms was given further credence by an hour long documentary on BBC Alba, following various partners throughout a shinty season.
 Some of the "SWAGs" featured in the programme have been given further prominence in print and at shinty events.

 Other acronyms

 Other imitative acronyms to emerge in 2006 included:

 Coverage of women and girlfriends in sports

 Interest in the partners of footballers dates back at least to the late 1950s when the long-serving England captain Billy Wright married the singer Joy Beverley.
 By the late 1960s, then-captain Bobby Moore (1941–93) and his first wife Tina had become regarded as a stylish and "golden" couple.
 During the 1970 World Cup in Mexico the England manager Sir Alf Ramsey (1920–99) expressed concern at the effects on the team's cohesion of the presence of the wives of four players, a view that seems to have been shared by some other members of the squad.
 England's quarter-final defeat by West Germany in that competition has been widely attributed to goalkeeping lapses by Peter Bonetti, whose pre-match nerves were thought by many, including Ramsey himself, to have been accentuated by rumours circulating about the alleged behaviour of his wife Frances.
 By contrast, during the 1966 World Cup, their wives drove themselves to Wembley and the FA booked them a single function room in the Royal Garden Hotel at Kensington.

 Interest in such partnerships scaled new heights in the late 1990s and early 21st century with the marriage (in 1999) of David Beckham to singer Victoria Adams ("Posh Spice") of the Spice Girls.
-The couple were widely known as "Posh and Becks" and every aspect of their relationship and nuance of dress were subjected to scrutiny in the press and other media.
+The couple were widely known as "Posh and Becks" and many aspects of their relationship and nuance of dress were subjected to scrutiny in the press and other media, particularly tabloid-type media.
 Victoria Beckham was quoted as saying that she and her husband had "so many wider interests ... fashion, make-up.
 I mean you think, yeah, football's great, and singing's great.
 But you've got to look at the bigger picture".